Get Moshi

 feature

-Image paste
+Image and file paste

 Image paste is Moshi's answer to the moment a coding agent needs to see something on your screen.
 On a desktop you would screenshot, drag the file into the agent, or run a one-liner to upload it.
 On a phone you would normally not even try.

 Moshi collapses that into a single tap.
 It behaves like pressing Ctrl+V in a TUI like Claude Code or Codex — both treat Ctrl+V (not ⌘V) as the image-paste shortcut, even on Mac.
-You pick an image on the phone; Moshi copies it to your host over SCP into ~/.moshi/uploads/; the agent gets a regular local file path it can open the same way it opens anything else.
+You pick something on the phone; Moshi copies it to your host over SCP into ~/.moshi/uploads/; the agent gets a regular local file path it can open the same way it opens anything else.

+Although it started life as image-only, the same flow now handles arbitrary files too — PDFs, logs, archives, configs, whatever iOS will let you hand off.
 This is unique to Moshi.
 No other mobile SSH or mosh client offers it.

 Sources